Omar-Tayeh/Favourite-Places-Swift-Objective-C-IOS-Development/README.md

-Map based app with a list of places shown on the map. the map supports GPS and directions. the places has titlee, pictures, descriptions.
+Map based app with a list of places shown on the map. the map supports GPS and directions. the places has titles, pictures, descriptions.